The expression “world class” gets casually thrown around, like a frisbee at the beach. But what does it really mean?

 The bronze medalist on this occasion was Kenenisa Bekele from Ethiopia.
 The reason he’s looking a bit glum is that he was, at the time, the world record holder, so no doubt was expecting more of himself on that evening.

-(Interestingly, this is an exception to the rule: according to research, bronze medalists are usually happier than silver medalists.
-One possible explanation for this is that silver medalists compare themselves to the gold medal winner and wonder what could have been, whereas bronze medalists compare themselves to the lower place-getters and are happy to have a medal at all - success is all relative, remember!)
+Interestingly, this is an exception to the rule: according to research, the silver medalist is typically the least happy of the three medalists at the Olympics.
+One possible explanation for this is that silver medalists compare themselves to the gold medal winner and wonder what could have been, whereas bronze medalists compare themselves to the lower place-getters and are happy to have a medal at all.

 It’s nearly impossible for the average person, watching on TV, to appreciate the speed that world-class long distance runners maintain.